theiagen/Northeast-SDP4PHB-2025/README.md

 - [Prerequisites for Hands-On Exercises](#prerequisites-for-hands-on-exercises)

 ## Overview
-The  `<CHANGE>`, in collaboration with Theiagen Genomics, will be hosting a Software Development Practices for Public Health Bioinformatics Course.
-This will be a virtual workshop hosted on `<CHANGE>` and `<CHANGE>` via Zoom from **`<CHANGE>`**.
+The  Massachusetts Department of Public Health, in collaboration with Theiagen Genomics, will be hosting a Software Development Practices for Public Health Bioinformatics Course.
+This will be a virtual workshop hosted on Mondays and Wednesdays via Zoom from **February 24th - March 19st, 2025**.
 All training materials will be hosted on this GitHub page to encourage self-paced and asynchronous learning.

 ### Training Objectives
 - Knowledge of best software development practices applied to public health bioinformatics such as design documents and the use of integrated development environments